pzrsa/parsam.io/data/articles/website.md

 A good book I recommend you read is [Show Your Work](https://austinkleon.com/show-your-work/) by [Austin Kleon](https://austinkleon.com/).
 I wrote a [book note](https://parsam.io/notes/show-your-work) on it that I encourage you to check out.
 This was the book that plunged me to start my website, alongside Derek Sivers' actionable steps.

 It goes over why you don't need to be some sort of expert on something to share it.
-Just write about anything at anytime.
+Just write about anything at any time.
 Heck right now I am writing this all over the place, but still just writing because I had this urge to write something that people might benefit from.

 ## Independence

-When you have a website that you own and manage, you take back that digital freedom that we've all lost as social media websites grown in popularity.
+When you have a website that you own and manage, you take back that digital freedom that we've all lost as social media websites grow in popularity.

 Technically you are still reliant on the hosting provider (I personally use [Vercel](https://vercel.com/) and think they are great), but I'm not trying to take it that far just to host my website.